herrsalmi/IntOmics/README.md

 ## Outputs
 There are two main output files:
-* A text file either in TSV or FWF format containing:
+* A text file either in HTML, TSV or FWF format containing:
     * **Protein**: secreted proteins symbol.
     * **Protein description**: full name of the protein.
     * **Gene**: symbol corresponding to membrane protein-coding gene.